Purpose and Scope

 by Chair and periodically evaluated for utility but should include the following:

 - Core Members.
-These members will be in regular meeting attendance and should include a member of Campus and Community Life, Carruth Center for Psychological and Psychiatric Services, Office of Student Conduct, University Police Department, Housing and Residence Life, Division of Diversity, Equity and Inclusion, Center for Learning, Advising, and Student Success, Provost’s Office, and CARE Case Management.
+These members will be in regular meeting attendance and should include a member of Campus and Community Life, Carruth Center for Psychological and Psychiatric Services, Office of Student Rights and Responsibilities, University Police Department, Housing and Residence Life, Division of Diversity, Equity and Inclusion, Center for Learning, Advising, and Student Success, Provost’s Office, and CARE Case Management.

 - Situational Members.
 Those members of the CARE Team that may be necessary depending on the potential student situation or presentation, as decided by the Chair of CARE.